 Compatibility: DeskTime’s features meet a wide range of needs – both freelancers and large companies can benefit from this time tracking tool.
 However, large teams and companies will especially love having the big picture of employee productivity and efficiency.

 Pricing & plans: DeskTime has a free lite version that covers the basic time tracking functionality.
-If you’re up for more features, choose DeskTime’s Pro version, which starts at $7/user/mo, or Premium version – from $9/user/mo.
-There’s also an Enterprise plan, which includes VIP support, personalized onboarding, customized API functions & more – starts at $14/user/mo.
+If you’re up for more features, choose DeskTime’s Pro version, which costs $7/user/mo, or Premium version – $10/user/mo.
+There’s also an Enterprise plan, which includes VIP support, personalized onboarding, customized API functions & more – $20/user/mo.

 Additionally, you can test the full list of DeskTime’s features with a 14-day free trial – no credit card required.

 Moving forward with the best time management apps for Mac – meet Fanurio.
 Even though this simple time tracking tool may not stand out with a mesmerizing design, it’s a Mac-friendly and inexpensive time tracking software that does the job.